NLnetLabs/rpki-doc/source/krill/docker.rst

 ---------------

 Krill uses HTTPS and refuses to do plain HTTP.
-By default Krill will generate a 2048 bit RSA key and self-signed certificate when it's first started.
-It should be able to use a key pair and corresponding certificate signed by a web TA.
-Replacing the self-signed certificate with a Let's Encrypt certificate worked, but has not been tested extensively.
+By default Krill will generate a 2048 bit RSA key and self-signed certificate in ``/ssl`` in the data directory when it is first started.
+Replacing the self-signed certificate with a TLS certificate issued by a CA worked, but has not been tested extensively.

 For a robust solution, we recommend that you use a proxy server such as Nginx or Apache if you intend to make Krill available to the Internet.
-Also, setting up a widely accepted HTTPS certificate is well documented for these servers.
+Also, setting up a widely accepted TLS certificate is well documented for these servers.

 ..
 Warning:: We recommend that you do **not** make Krill available publicly.
              You can use the default where Krill will expose its CLI, API and UI on ``https://localhost:3000/`` only.
-You do not need to have Krill available externally, unless you mean to provide certificates or a publication server to third parties.
+You do not need to have Krill available externally, unless you intend to provide certificates or a publication server to third parties.

 Service and Certificate URIs